KenPainter/GenLogic/tests/TEST-COVERAGE.md

 5. Verify - Run test, verify it passes (green)
 6. Document - Update code comments and link test in this document
 7. Mark complete - Change status from [ ] to [x] in this document
+8. Run `bun ./tests/find-mismatches.mjs` to ensure all tests are registered here

 ### Fixing a Bug
 1. Register - Add bug scenario to this document if not already covered